TWan777/side/spec/telebase/core/03-channel-semantics/README.md

 ```

-To prevent replay attacks, the states of both `IntentRequest` and `SigningRequest` transactions must be stored on the state chain.
+To prevent replay attacks, the states of both `IntentRequest` and `SigningRequest` transactions must be stored on the controller chain.

 ```ts
 interface IntentRequest {